 Good news: there are more than 4,500 colleges and universities in the US.
 Even better news: most schools accept most students, with the national average at 65.8% in 2014 (source).
 But which of the 4,500 is right for you?
 High school counselors can be a wonderful support during the college process and many specialize in developing college lists.
-There are also many private counselors who can help you develop a list and, if you can afford to hire one, I recommend it, and here’s why I think that’s a good idea.
+There are also many private counselors who can help you develop a list.
 (Find one near you here and here.)
-But if your high school counselor is too busy and you can’t afford a private counselor, this article will show you how to develop a great list online, for free.
+But if you have yet to schedule a meeting with your high school counselor (get on that!) and you can’t afford a private counselor, this article will show you how to develop a great list online, for free.
 There are two parts to this process:

 Part 1: How do I figure out what I’m looking for?

 When I asked Steven Antonoff, who literally wrote the book on this process, for the best way for students to spend one hour discovering their college preference, he advised going somewhere quiet, like the top of a mountain, and really thinking about two things: who you are and what do you want?
 That could work, if you have a mountain nearby.

 But if you don’t happen to have a mountain nearby, I recommend the 80-question “Self-Survey for the College Bound” in Steven’s book, The College Match, and not because he is paying me to say that but because it is awesome.
 But say you’re unable to buy the book (or just too lazy) and just want the worksheet?
 Get this: he gives it away on his website.